Advancements in technology have forced organizations to rethink business models.

 - Discuss the current state of the Computer System Validation (CSV) approach based on FDA requirements

 - Learn about the System Development Life Cycle (SDLC) approach to validation and how this can be modernized through a more agile approach, including automated testing for continuous validation

 - Learn the pros and cons of an Agile vs. Waterfall approach

 - Learn about cloud computing and Software as a Service (SaaS) systems that can be embraced and validated effectively

-- Understand the best practices for documenting computer system validation efforts, whether using a Waterfall or Agile approach, including requirements, design, development, testing and operational maintenance procedures, including ways to improve efficiency and effectiveness of managing related documentation
+- Understand the best practices for documenting computer system validation efforts, whether using a Waterfall or Agile approach, including requirements, design, development, testing, and operational maintenance procedures, including ways to improve the efficiency and effectiveness of managing related documentation

 - Understand how to maintain a system in a validated state through the system's entire life cycle in a more cost-effective manner, applying an Agile continuous validation approach

 - Learn how to assure the integrity of data that supports GxP work, despite changes and advances in new technology